PaddleCV-SIG/MedicalSeg/README.md

 If you see the "finish" output, you have sucessfully upgrade your model's infer speed.

 ## 3. Train on your own dataset
-If you want to train on your dataset, simply add a [dataset file](./paddleseg3d/datasets/lung_coronavirus.py), a [data preprocess file](./tools/prepare_lung_coronavirus.py), and a [configuration directory](./configs/lung_coronavirus), and you are good to go.
+If you want to train on your dataset, simply add a [dataset file](./paddleseg3d/datasets/lung_coronavirus.py), a [data preprocess file](./tools/prepare_lung_coronavirus.py), a [configuration directory](./configs/lung_coronavirus), a [training](run-vnet.sh) script and you are good to go.
 Details on how to add can refer to the links above.

 ### 3.1.
 Add a configuration directory
 As we mentioned, every dataset has its own configuration directory.
 If you want to add a new dataset, you can replicate the lung_coronavirus directory and change relevant names and configs.